hajira404/Collision-sim/README.md

   * Velocity deltas
 * **Output**: Binary prediction of collision risk

-> ✅ The ML model was trained in Google Colab and exported as `collision_pipeline.pkl` using joblib.
+The ML model was trained in Google Colab and exported as `collision_pipeline.pkl`.

 ---